 Ductal Carcinoma (Invasive and In Situ)

-How is invasive ductal carcinoma diagnosed? continued...
+How is invasive ductal carcinoma diagnosed?

 How is invasive ductal carcinoma treated?

 Chemotherapy and hormone therapy target cancer cells throughout your entire body.
 Radiation specifically focuses on the area around your breast cancer.
-The use of radiation will depend on the type of surgery you have (lumpectomy or mastectomy), the size of the tumor, and whether it has spread, and the presence and number of lymph nodes involved.
+The use of radiation will depend on the type of surgery you have (lumpectomy or mastectomy), the size of the tumor, whether it has spread, and the number of lymph nodes with cancer cells.